15 Ways To Make Life Simple Again

 12. Detox your relationships

-Release the friends you need to chase down to make or keep plans, the ones who spend shared time trying to “fix” you, the ones you somehow feel obligated to pull out of their misery time and time again.
+Release the friends you need to chase down to make or keep plans, the ones who spend time trying to “fix” you, and the ones you feel obligated to pull out of their misery repeatedly.

 13. Do the work that works for you